nbouvier/hardhat-configs/packages/hardhat-configs/README.md

 # Hardhat Configs

-**Hardhat Configs** provides an easy way to keep track of your deployed contracts address on your favourite blockchain.
+**Hardhat Configs** provides an easy way to keep track of your deployed contracts address on your favorite blockchain.
-Works also with the `@openzeppelin/hardhat-upgrades` plugin.

 ## Getting started